Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/index.md

 This course was lovingly put together by a professor and a team of wonderful students in Carnegie Mellon University's <a href="https://cbd.cmu.edu" target="_blank">Computational Biology Department</a>.
 You can meet us on our [Meet the Team](meet-the-team) page.

+## Preorder the book

+We are hoping to produce a textbook companion to this course and have started a <a href="https://www.kickstarter.com/projects/phillipcompeau/biological-modeling-a-short-tour" target="_blank">Kickstarter campaign</a> to fund its publication.

+If you enjoy the course, please help us meet our funding deadline before January 15, 2022.

 ## Course survey and contact form

 Please use our anonymous <a href="https://forms.gle/egmmBxGtBciDPYNS8" target="_blank">survey</a> so that we can track information about the demographics of our learners.